Rostyk/MTChat/README.md

 # Features
 - Typing indicator
 - Photo messages
-- Avatars as urls or as iamges
+- Avatars as urls or as images

 # How to integrate